MrCee/Synology-Homebrew/README.md

 Select your install type:

-    1) Synology-Homebrew: Minimal install ignoring and/or uninstalling packages in config.json.
+##### 1) Synology-Homebrew: Minimal install ignoring and/or uninstalling packages in config.json.

-    2) Synology-Homebrew: Full setup includes packages in config.json (Recommended if you want to get started with Neovim)
+##### 2) Synology-Homebrew: Full setup includes packages in config.json.
+Recommended if you want to get started with Neovim or install some of the great packages listed.

 Essential packages that will always be installed include: